learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 using `fetch()`.
 This request should include:

 - The destination URL
-- Headers for 'Content-Type' and 'Accept' set to 'application/json'
+- Headers for 'Content-Type' and 'Accept', both set to 'application/json'
 - A body with the name and email passed in as arguments to `submitData`.
 These should be assigned to `name` and `email` keys within an object.
 This object should then be stringified.